bgoonz/BGOONZ_BLOG_2.0/src/pages/index.md

             url: 'https://project-showcase-bgoonz.netlify.app/'
             style: link
       - title: Goals
-        content: >+
+        content: >
-          This section exists for me to day dream ideas for the future... and maybe... just maybe, hold myself accountable to them.
+          I want to make things that change the lives of the people that use them for the better.
         actions:
           - label: Learn More
             url: /style-guide